Christian countercult movement: Walter Ralston Martin

-Historically, one of the most important protagonists of the movement was Walter Martin (1928–1989), whose numerous books include the 1955 The Rise of the Cults: An Introductory Guide to the Non-Christian Cults and the 1965 The Kingdom of the Cults: An Analysis of Major Cult Systems in the Present Christian Era, which continues to be influential.
-He became well known in conservative Christian circles through a radio program, "The Bible Answer Man", currently hosted by Hank Hanegraaff.
+Historically, one of the most important protagonists of the movement was Walter Ralston Martin (1928–1989), whose numerous books include the 1955 The Rise of the Cults: An Introductory Guide to the Non-Christian Cults and the 1965 The Kingdom of the Cults: An Analysis of Major Cult Systems in the Present Christian Era, which continues to be influential.
+He became well known in conservative Christian circles through a radio program "The Bible Answer Man," currently hosted by Hank Hanegraaff.

 In The Rise of the Cults, Martin gave the following definition of a cult:

 By cultism we mean the adherence to doctrines which are pointedly contradictory to orthodox Christianity and which yet claim the distinction of either tracing their origin to orthodox sources or of being in essential harmony with those sources.
 Cultism, in short, is any major deviation from orthodox Christianity relative to the cardinal doctrines of the Christian faith.

 As Martin's definition suggests, the countercult ministries concentrate on non-traditional groups that claim to be Christian, so chief targets have been, Jehovah's Witnesses, Armstrongism, Christian Science, and the Unification Church, but also smaller groups like the Swedenborgian Church.
 He defines Christian cults as groups that follow the personal interpretation of an individual, rather than the understanding of the Bible accepted by Nicene Christianity, providing the examples of the Church of Jesus Christ of Latter-day Saints, Christian Science, Jehovah's Witnesses, and the Unity Church.
 Martin examines a large number of new religious movements; included are major groups such as Christian Science, The Church of Jesus Christ of Latter-day Saints, Jehovah's Witnesses, Armstrongism, Theosophy, the Baháʼí Faith, Unitarian Universalism, Scientology, as well as minor groups including various New Age and groups based on Eastern religions.
 The beliefs of other world religions such as Islam and Buddhism are also discussed.
 He covers each group's history and teachings, and contrasts them with those of mainstream Christianity.

 Various other Christian leaders—among them John Ankerberg and Norman Geisler—have emphasized themes similar to Martin's.
 Perhaps more importantly, numerous other well-known Christian leaders and pastors have accepted Martin's definition of a cult as well as his understanding of the groups to which he gave that label.
 Dave Breese summed up this kind of definition in these words:

 A cult is a religious perversion.
 It is a belief and practice in the world of religion which calls for devotion to a religious view or leader centered in false doctrine.
 It is an organized heresy.
 A cult may take many forms but it is basically a religious movement which distorts or warps orthodox faith to the point where truth becomes perverted into a lie.
 A cult is impossible to define except against the absolute standard of the teaching of Holy Scripture.